 2.2 Program.
 Except in extraordinary instances, for which special justification shall be required, an academic program shall meet the following criteria:

-A. A minimum of one tenured or tenure track faculty member.
+A. Memoranda of understandings (MOUs) with departments devoting a minimum of two tenure track or tenured faculty to the program each year or a minimum of one tenured or tenure track faculty member.
 Faculty members with joint appointments qualify as program members.
 (See 3.0)

 B. Offers at least one major or minor in a discipline recognized by the U.S. Department of Education.

+C. Programs can be housed in a department, college or school

 2.3 School.
 Within this document, a school shall be considered equivalent to a department.

 2.4 Throughout this document the words council, dean, and college shall be understood to be plural whenever more than one college is involved.
 3.0 Application.
 The status of any department or program in existence on the effective date of this policy shall not be changed solely because it no longer meets the faculty minimums above.
 4.0 Initiation.
 The actions specified in section 1.0 may be initiated by faculty who are or would be members of new, merged, transferred, or dissolved department or program; by the college council with jurisdiction over such department or program; or by the college dean with such jurisdiction.
+If a program spans more than one college (through MOUs), then the above is understood to include all college councils and deans from each college with faculty devoted to the program.

 5.0 Preparation of proposal and study.